OWASP/owasp-mastg/Document/0x06a-Platform-Overview.md

 #### IPA Payloads - A Closer Look

-Let’s take a closer look at the different files that are to be found in the ZIP compressed IPA container.
-It is necessary to understand that this is the raw architecture of the bundle container and not the definitive form after installation on the device.
+Let us take a closer look at the different files that can be found in the IPA container.
+It is necessary to understand that this is the raw architecture of the bundle container and not the definitive form after its installation on a device.
 It uses a relatively flat structure with few extraneous directories in an effort to save disk space and simplify access to the files.
 The bundle contains the application executable and any resources used by the application (for instance, the application icon, other images, and localized content) in the top-level bundle directory.

-- **MyApp**: The executable containing the application’s code, which is compiled and not in a ‘readable’ format.
+- **MyApp**: The executable containing the application code, which is compiled, not in a ‘readable’ format.
 - **Application**: Icons used at specific times to represent the application.
-- **Info.plist**: Containing configuration information, such as its bundle ID, version number, and display name.
+- **Info.plist**: Configuration information, such as its bundle ID, version number, and application display name.
 - **Launch images**: Images showing the initial interface of the application in a specific orientation.
 The system uses one of the provided launch images as a temporary background until the application is fully loaded.
-- **MainWindow.nib**: Contains the default interface objects to load at application launch time.
+- **MainWindow.nib**: Default interface objects to load at the application launch time.
 Other interface objects are then either loaded from additional nib files or created programmatically by the application.
-- **Settings.bundle**: Contains any application-specific preferences using property lists and other resource files to configure and display them.
+- **Settings.bundle**: Application-specific preferences using property lists and other resource files to be configured and displayed.
-- **Custom resource files**: Non-localized resources are placed at the top level directory and localized resources are placed in language-specific subdirectories of the application bundle.
-Resources consist of nib files, images, sound files, configuration files, strings files and any other custom data files you need for your application.
+- **Custom resource files**: Non-localized resources are placed at the top-level directory and localized resources are placed in language-specific subdirectories of the application bundle.
+Resources include nib files, images, sound files, configuration files, strings files and any other custom data files used by the application.

 A language.lproj folder is defined for each language that the application supports.
-It contains the a storyboard and strings file.
+It contains a storyboard and strings file.
 - A storyboard is a visual representation of the user interface of an iOS application, showing screens of content and the connections between those screens.
-- The strings file format consists of one or more key-value pairs along with optional comments.
+- Strings file format consists of one or more key-value pairs along with optional comments.

 <img src="Images/Chapters/0x06a/iOS_project_folder.png" width="500px"/>
 - *iOS App Folder Structure*

 On a jailbroken device, you can recover the IPA for an installed iOS app using [IPA Installer](https://github.com/autopear/ipainstaller "IPA Installer").
 Note that during mobile security assessments, developers will often provide you with the IPA directly.
-They could send you the actual file, or provide access to the development specific distribution platform they use e.g. [HockeyApp](https://hockeyapp.net/ "HockeyApp") or [Testflight](https://developer.apple.com/testflight/ "Testflight").
+They can send you the actual file, or provide access to the development specific distribution platform they use e.g. [HockeyApp](https://hockeyapp.net/ "HockeyApp") or [Testflight](https://developer.apple.com/testflight/ "Testflight").

 #### App Structure on the iOS File System